robinsmedberg/ai-coding-guidelines/Full Process for Coding with AI Coding Assistants.md

 - Check for regressions

 ## 🧪 Testing Strategy
-- Write tests for all new functionality
+- Ask if tests should be implemented
 - Include edge cases and error conditions
 - Use mocking for external dependencies
 - Maintain test data in a separate directory